mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 islands.tie.bus
 islands.tie.branch
 ```
-This tie data will be utilized throughout the restoration step, where we introduce pseudo-measurements to merge the flow-observable islands obtained.
+This tie data will be used throughout the restoration step, where we introduce pseudo-measurements to merge the flow-observable islands obtained.

 ---